Share your Open Learning Story with us

 HLTH 4531: Assessment and Intervention Approaches in Concurrent Disorders

-This course builds on HLTH 4521 and the learners focus on the integration of more advanced knowledge, skills and tools required in increasingly complex situations.
-Learners will begin with an examination of care from a systems level and explore how systems shape the delivery of frontline services.
+This course builds on HLTH 4521 with students focusing on the integration of more advanced knowledge, skills and tools required in increasingly complex situations.
+Students will begin with an examination of care from a systems level and explore how systems shape the delivery of frontline services.
 The central focus will be on servicing individuals (and their families) who are living with serious mental illness and addiction.
-Learners will blend evidence-informed practices and core behavioural and technical competencies for addition professionals through an Interprofessional lens.
+Students will blend evidence-informed practices and core behavioural and technical competencies for addiction with professionals through an Interprofessional lens.
 Consideration will also be given to specific populations.
-Learners will consider culture, diversity, gender, sexual orientation and race and the impact they have on client health and treatment case studies.
+Students will consider culture, ethnicity, gender identity, sexual orientation and race and the impact they have on client health and treatment case studies.

 Learning outcomes

-• Examine primary issues related to concurrent disorders from a systems perspective and the challenges facing substance use and mental health service delivery.
+• Examine primary issues related to concurrent disorders from a systems perspective and the challenges facing addictions and mental health service delivery.

 • Describe the evidence in support of current and emerging practices related to concurrent disorders treatment.